Mississippi’s history of lynchings haunts grieving mother

 O’Bryant later told MBI investigators that he “never had a problem with Willie,” explaining, “she’s had a couple different boyfriends — all of ‘em colored. … I ain’t never had no problem with none of ‘em except one of the guys my real daughter dates,” according to court documents.

-In 2019, O’Bryant told a reporter at the de Volkskrant, a Danish newspaper, that he did not approve of interracial dating.
+In 2019, O’Bryant told a reporter at the de Volkskrant newspaper, that he did not approve of interracial dating.

 “I think what actually caused the racist situation with me is when we moved out there and the kids started seeing the black folks and they started dating, I was against it,” O’Bryant said, according to court records.
 “Not because I’m racist but because it ain’t right in God’s eyes.
 It ain’t right.
 There aren’t red birds and blue birds f----ing out there.”